-Department of Parks, Recreation, and Tourism Page 5 of 7 SUNCE WILLIER COUNTY Effective Date: July 1, 2023 Prince William County, Virginia Care and a second and a second and a second a se Subject: Volunteers in Parks Policy No: 13-EXC-XXX-1
+THE REAL PROPERTY IN Department of Darks Page 5 of 7 • Department of Parks, Recreation, and Tourism Prince William County, Virginia testestestestestestestestestestestestest Subject: Volunteers in Parks Policy No: 13-EXC-XXX-1

 100.9 Types of Volunteers -

 Individual Volunteers:

 Like all volunteers, children, youth, and families volunteering for the DPRT must have a signed Volunteer Service Agreement that clearly and appropriately identifies and describes their duties.
 All duties performed by volunteers who are minors must be safe and appropriate for the age and the individual.
 Volunteers under 18 years of age must have signed permission from their legal guardian on the volunteer service agreement that includes a full description of duties.